micllynn/mouseberry/README.md

 ## Notes on video streaming
 By default, videos are streamed to the display attached to the Raspberry Pi.
-However, it is also possible to save videos corresponding to each Trial:
+However, it is also possible to save videos corresponding to each trial.

 ```python
 vid = mb.Video(record=True)